irina-stol/irina-stol.github.io/_posts/short-term-fcst.md

 In South West England monitoring of phytoplankton is done by the &#39;Food Standards Agency&#39;2.
 Water samples are collected at numerous shellfish harvesting sites and analysed for various species of phytoplankton, of which one of them is called &#39;Dinophysis&#39;.
 This is one of the important phytoplankton which produces the biotoxin &#39;okadaic acid&#39; (OA).
 If the concentration of OA is greater than or equal to 100 cells/litre of Dinophysis then the site is at the alert level and necessary precautions must be taken if harvesting from these areas.
 The OA toxin threshold is 160 micrograms/litre (μg/L) to protect human consumers.
 This will be the biotoxin the project will concentrate on – Okadaic Acid.

-The shellfish that is present in waters with high levels of biotoxins stay unharmed (immune to biotoxins) and are perfectly safe to sell and consume once the concentration of biotoxins decreases again.
-However once harvested it may not be economically viable to return the live shellfish to the harvested waters4.
-Hence there is an opportunity for data driven decision making in regard to shellfish harvesting, about when to harvest, when not to, and when to sell existing harvested stock4.

 There have been previous efforts to study environmental conditions such as rainfall and windspeeds, that correlate to high levels of HAB toxicity, however short-term forecasting models for prediction of HAB toxicity in South West England region have not been widespread.
 Methods looking into HAB cell concentration and the seasonal components have yet to be extensively used for HAB forecasting.
 Here the project will identify key drivers for elevated OA toxicity levels and explore the use of HAB cell concentration and in addition investigate the time series of OA toxicity levels.
 With this information forecasting models were developed with two different approaches that can be used to deliver data driven decisions.

 **Aims of the project**

 The aim of the project will be to produce a robust short-term forecasting model predicting the toxicity of OA in shellfish harvesting sites across the South West of England for the span of 1-10 weeks ahead.
 These models can then be used with the intention of informing and supporting shellfish farms management decisions.

-This will require a thorough analysis and understanding of HAB toxicity data and the environmental causes that accompany high concentration levels.
-And will be done by identifying combinations of predictor variables that are linked with elevated OA concentration through feature selection, to then build and train models, verifying their performance through various comparison metrics.
-The project will first analyse the data and build models for St Austell Bay in Cornwall, to then develop a generic approach that can be used on multiple additional sites across South West England.

 Available data for this project includes: